Wired Monkey Oat Flour Muffins

 • Vanilla

 • Old-fashioned rolled oats.
-Steel-cut oats will not work!
+Steel-cut or quick-cooking oats will not work.

 • Espresso powder.
 This is made by King Arthur Flour and can be found in well-stocked cooking stores or ordered online from their website.
-It's one of my most beloved baking ingredients, and I highly recommend getting some and putting it in everything you bake.
-If you can't find it, instant coffee will also work, although the flavor won't be as strong so you might want to add more.
+It's one of my favorite baking ingredients.
+If you can't find it, instant coffee will also work, although the flavor won't be as strong so you might want to double the amount.

 • Baking powder